Ghorthalon/godot_accessibility/docs/accessible_rooms.md

 ##### Bake subtab

 * Bake scene: this takes all of the addon created rooms, ramps, and other geometry, and compiles it into plain Godot nodes instead.
 It also merges the geometry into single meshes where possible, while keeping any custom data you might have entered for surfaces and so on.
 This will improve performance a lot especially for larger worlds.
 This also allows you to place scripts and such on your room geometry yourself, as before all of this would be taken up by the addon's scripts instead and you would need to subclass from the addon's authoring scripts.
 There are two buttons.
-One of them will replace your current scene, so it will delete the nodes within it and replace them with the baked versions.
-The other one will bake it to a new scene.
-This is recommended.
+One of them will replace your current scene, so it will delete the editable rooms within it and replace them with the baked versions.
+It asks you to confirm first, naming how many entities it is about to replace, and it is undoable with Control+Z if you change your mind.
+The other one will bake it to a new scene and leaves the scene you are editing completely alone.
+This is still the one I recommend.
 I usually have a dev scene which I exclude from being shipped, which is where I do all my editing.
 I then save it to a world baked scene when it's time to ship or I'm actually done with the environment.
 I always keep them around however in case I need to make edits.

 #### Ramps: